All Products

 Prerequisites

-An ACK Pro cluster that runs Kubernetes 1.20 or later is created.
-For more information, see Create an ACK managed cluster.
+An ACK managed Pro cluster that runs Kubernetes 1.20 or later is created.
+To upgrade the cluster, see Create an ACK managed cluster.

 Key features

-• Support resource sharing and reclaiming between resource quotas.
+• Support for resource borrowing and reclaiming between different elastic quotas.

-• Min: the minimum amount of resources that are guaranteed for use.
+• Min: Defines the guaranteed resources that can be used.
 If the resources of a cluster become insufficient, the total amount of minimum resources for all users must be lower than the total amount of resources of the cluster.

-• Max: the maximum amount of resources that you can use.39
+• Max: Defines the maximum amount of resources that can be used.39

 kubectl create ns namespace1